|What Can I Do if I Am Being Sued but I Wasn't Notified of the Suit?||

 In order to be given proper notice, the person suing you must give you a "summons."
 The process of bringing you into court with a summons is called "Service of Process."

-Service of process is the formal name for someone giving you a summons to come to court.
+Service of process is the name for someone giving you a summons.
 A summons is the official notice that someone is suing you and that you must go to court.

-The person who is filing a lawsuit against you starts by filing a complaint or petition for relief.
-A complaint or petition for relief is a document that says that you have done something wrong to the person filing the suit against you.
-A complaint or petition for relief asks the court to make you do something, such as move out of your apartment, pay money you owe on a bill, get a divorce, or some other outcome the suing party wants from you.
+The person who is filing a lawsuit against you starts by filing a complaint.
+A complaint is a document that says you did something wrong to the person filing the suit against you.
+It also asks the court to make you do something.
+Examples include:

-After the person files a complaint or petition for relief, they fill out a summons.
+After the person files a complaint, they fill out a summons.
 The person filing a suit against you has the summons served on you.
 If a summons is properly served on you, you must go to court.
-If you fail to go to court, the person filing a suit against you can automatically win the suit.
+If you miss court, the person filing a suit against you can automatically win the suit.

-A licensed process server is someone who has a license from the state which gives them the power to serve people with summonses.
+A licensed process server is someone who has a license from the state which lets them serve people with summonses.
 A sheriff or licensed process server can properly serve you in the following ways: